76Trystan/number-plate-check-in/README.md

 - Introduce confidence scoring and adaptive OCR tuning.
 - Add multi-camera and multi-location support.
 - Deploy system using Docker or Kubernetes for scalability.
-- Add analytics dashboard (e.g., occupancy trends, peak times).
+- Add analytics dashboard (e.g. peak times).

 **Outcome:** Fully scalable and production-ready ANPR solution for valet and parking services.